aiprasad/TestMC/index.md

 1. Guiding Force
 2. Driving Force

-How might we apply our understanding of The Communication Triangle as we discover our inner voice?
+Q: How might we apply our understanding of The Communication Triangle as we discover our inner voice?

 #### THE CHARACTER CROSS